Skip to main content

 “In my experience with cybersecurity and digital forensics, employers are specifically looking for Python as the programming language of choice for new hires,” Goldstein said.

-With so many evolving opportunities available across the computer science and information technology fields, adding an in-demand skill like Python could be the first step toward an a new or advanced career.
+With so many evolving roles across the computer science and information technology fields, adding a skill like Python could be the first step toward a new or advanced career.

 Explore more content like this article